coder/docs/setup/installation.md

 ## Installing Coder

-1. Add the Coder helm repo
+1. Add the Coder Helm repo

    ```console
    helm repo add coder https://helm.coder.com
    ```

-1. Install the helm chart onto your cluster (see the [changelog](../changelog/index.md) for a list of Coder versions or run `helm search repo coder -l`)
+1. Install the Helm chart onto your cluster (see the [changelog](../changelog/index.md) for a list of Coder versions or run `helm search repo coder -l`)